Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Simple FGCBV with Coproducts

-We present three examples, which can be interpreted w.r.t.\ the single-variable case, to demonstrate the unifying power of FGCBV and to illustrate various flavours of guardedness. \begin{example}[Basic Process Algebra~\cite{BergstraPonseEtAl01}] \emph{Basic process algebra (BPA)} over a set of actions~$\CA$ is defined by the grammar:
+We present three examples that can be interpreted w.r.t.\ the single-variable fragment to demonstrate the unifying power of FGCBV and illustrate various flavours of guardedness. \begin{example}[Basic Process Algebra~\cite{BergstraPonseEtAl01}] \emph{Basic process algebra (BPA)} over a set of actions~$\CA$ is defined by the grammar:

 One typically considers BPA-terms over free variables (seen as process names) to solve systems of recursive process equations w.r.t.\ these variables.
 E.g.\ we can specify a 2-bit FIFO buffer as a solution to